phaserjs/phaser/README.md

 * Fixed issue in Group.align where the cell wouldn't increase if `rows` was great than -1
 * Sound.volume was accidentally repeated twice in the source (thanks @LoneStranger #2569) *

+### Pixi Updates

+Please note that Phaser uses a custom build of Pixi and always has done.
+The following changes have been made to our custom build, not to Pixi in general.

+* Removed `_renderWebGL`, `_renderCanvas`, `getLocalBounds` and `getBounds` from PIXI.DisplayObject, as they were only there to pass ancient jshint rules.

 For changes in previous releases please see the extensive [Version History](https://github.com/photonstorm/phaser/blob/master/CHANGELOG.md).